 - and the remaining 40% at 10%

 If you choose this option Zignaly places orders for these targets immediately on the exchange as limit orders.

-Dollar cost average is an investing technique where you aim to spread your risk by buying a certain coin multiple times at different price points.
-You make small orders for your initial and this protects you in case the position keeps on dropping, as your losses will be smaller and you will break even quicker once the price starts to raise.
+Dollar-cost average is an investing technique where you aim to spread your risk by buying a certain coin multiple times at different price points.
+You make small orders for your initial and this protects you in case the position keeps on dropping, as your losses will be smaller and you will break even quicker once the price starts to rise.

 3. Minimum Volume

 Use minimum volume to filter out low-volume coins that can jump a lot in price due to their low liquidity.
 These coins are susceptible to pumps and dumps and if you get stuck in them, it is hard to close your position as there is no volume/interest in them.

 4. Black List

 It would be a good idea to add some of those coins we mentioned above to a black list so you are sure to avoid them no matter what.

 Be sure to understand that signals are far from being safe and they can fail, and badly at that.
 Past performance is not a guarantee of future success, it is just an indicator that signal provider was good at making trades in the past – he has no monopoly on being right.
 Keep that in mind before getting too carried away and blindly trusting these providers.

 How can you receive signals